microsoft/playwright/docs/api.md

 #### event: 'download'
 - <[Download]>

-Emitted when attachment is downloaded.
+Emitted when attachment download started.
 User can access basic file operations on downloaded content via the passed [Download] instance.

-Browser context must be created with the `acceptDownloads` set to `true` when user needs access to the downloaded content.
+> **NOTE** Browser context **must** be created with the `acceptDownloads` set to `true` when user needs access to the downloaded content.
 If `acceptDownloads` is not set or set to `false`, download events are emitted, but the actual download is not performed and user has no access to the downloaded files.

 #### event: 'filechooser'
 - <[Object]>